42 of our best tips for how to increase blog traffic, edited for brevity.

 Evergreen content can be shared over and over again due to its always-relevant nature; meaning it holds the same value today as it did two or three years ago when it was written.

-To put this content marketing idea into action and get the most out of your evergreen content, try using plugins in WordPress like Revive Old Post that let you automatically share your evergreen content on social media —if that’s something you think is appropriate for your brand, as some brands consider auto-tweeting a bad marketing tactic.
+To put this content marketing idea into action and increase blog traffic, try using plugins for WordPress like Revive Old Post that let you automatically share your evergreen content on social media —if that’s something you think is appropriate for your brand, as some brands consider auto-tweeting a bad marketing tactic.

-Enhance your user’s experience by providing them with personalized content to increase blog traffic and loyalty.
+Dropshippers can enhance their user’s experience by providing them with personalized content to increase blog traffic and loyalty.

 Like Amazon, where products similar to those in your purchase history are displayed in the recommended section, you can seek widgets, tools, or plugins that collect intelligence about the pages your user has visited and recommend to them content that’s similar to those pages.

-A drip campaign after a purchase is a great way to nurture a client and keep you top of mind.
+A drip campaign after a purchase on your ecommerce website is a great way to nurture a client and increase blog traffic.

 Continue to provide your customer with value after they’ve made a purchase through a drip campaign; send weekly product updates or a free instructional guide on how to maximize their time at their travel destination.

-13. Build a list of your active sharers
+13. Build a List of Your Active Followers

 Automate this process with a marketing automation tool like Zapier and Google docs to build a list of every tweet which has your blog domain in it.